mpars0ns/scansio-sonar-es/Readme.md

 of the sonar ssl scans.
 This will take several days to run :) so have it going under screen will be helpful.

 The first file you have to grab from sonar is about 25gb the last time I checked.
 This will take a while to download about 3 hours in my testing.
 So please be patient.
+There might be issues with the first initial file from the sonar downloads due to size.
+I need to do some more testing on that with systems that don't have as much ram as my development system.
+So if you encounter any issues please let me know.

 #Licenses#

 MaxMind GeoIP Databases used under CC licence

 This product includes GeoLite data created by MaxMind, available from maxmind.com.